 The Doris P. and Harry I. Wexler Prize

-resident or resident recognizing outstanding research in eye disease.
+Awarded to resident or residents recognizing outstanding research in eye disease.

 Mat Guirgis Pediatric Ophthalmology & Strabismus Award